 Are you an absentee individual?

-There are up to four steps to determine whether an individual is an absentee person:
+There are up to 4 steps to determine whether a person is an absentee individual.
+You should consider these steps for each assessment year:

 - Step 1: Is the individual an Australian citizen or permanent resident?